Attention orchestrates how we:

 By understanding and wielding these elements, we can:

-- Enhance educational experiences
+- Enhance experiences

 - Create more engaging marketing